TS-CUBED/CirculatorySystemModels.jl/paper.md

 ---
-title: CirculationModels.jl - A ModelingToolkit Library for 0D-Lumped-Parameter Models of the Cardiovascular Circulation
+title: CirculatorySystemModels.jl - A ModelingToolkit Library for 0D-Lumped-Parameter Models of the Cardiovascular Circulation
 tags:
   - Julia
   - ModelingToolkit